rapidsai/ucx-py/docs/source/install.rst

 ``<CUDA version>`` with the desired version (minimum ``11.0``).
 These are available both on ``rapidsai`` and ``rapidsai-nightly``.
-Starting with the UCX 1.14.1 conda-forge package, InfiniBand support is available again via rdma-core.
-While MOFED 5.0 or higher is necessary on the host, compiling UCX from source is not needed anymore.
+Starting with the UCX 1.14.1 conda-forge package, InfiniBand support is available again via rdma-core, thus building UCX from source is not required solely for that purpose anymore but may still be done if desired (e.g., to test for new capabilities or bug fixes).

 With GPU support (UCX 1.14.0 and higher):